dzapien1/404-error/README.md

 # 404-error
-Fist 404 error page made with HTML and CSS
+Fist 404 error page made with HTML and CSS (no responsive)